 Now before you think I’ve gone mad, here is the reason why…

-Now of course there are potential traps online as well, but if you have been following the tips above, you will have your list, know your budget and by going online you can do some research, find the best price and buy what you need without getting caught by the shiny object syndrome as you stroll the shopping centre aisles.
+Now of course there are potential traps online as well, but if you have been following the tips above, you will have your list, and know your plan.
+By going online you can do some research, find the best price, and buy what you need without getting caught by the shiny object syndrome as you stroll the shopping centre aisles.

-The other hidden benefit of shopping online, well it’s not that hidden really, is you don’t have to fight for a car park, don’t have to deal with the crowds, you can save spending on lunch or snacks while shopping and best of all will save you lots of valuable time.
+The other hidden benefit of shopping online, well it’s not that hidden really, are you don’t have to fight for a car park, don’t have to deal with the crowds, you can save spending on lunch or snacks while shopping, and best of all will save you lots of valuable time.

 Imagine how less stressed you will feel… no really, imagine it now.

-Use the power of the internet and social media to find the bargains, special offers and discount coupons that are often available online.
+Use the power of the internet and social media to find bargains, special offers, and discount coupons that are often available online.

-This could be a way to stretch you money that little bit further…
+This could be a way to stretch your money that little bit further…

-So there you have 5 tips for the festive season to help you avoid stress and an unwanted debt burden at the start of 2017.
+So there you have 5 tips for the sales and festive seasons to help you avoid stress and an unwanted debt burden at the start of the year.

-These simple steps are forming good money habits that you can take with you into 2017.
-Let’s make 2017 the year you take control of your money and build toward financial freedom with confidence and clarity.
+These simple steps are forming good money habits that you can take with you into the new year.
+Let’s make this the time that you take control of your money and build toward financial freedom with confidence and clarity.

 Let me know in the comments below what your favourite tip is, and how you are going to apply them to your plans for this season.